contao/docs-archive/api/hooks/postLogout.md

 # postLogout

 The `postLogout` hook is triggered after a user has logged out from the front end.
 It passes the user object as argument and does not expect a return value.

-It is available from version 2.4.3.
+> **Tag** Available from version 2.4.3.

 ## Parameters

 1. *FrontendUser* `$objUser`

-	The frontend user (object) which has been logged out
+    The front end user (object) which has been logged out.

 ## Example

 ```php
 <?php